 Analysis and Use

 Knspr-imgnotes would seem to be the best-developed of the four plugins, though I would feel more confident in asserting this if I could get it to work myself.
 Like WP Pic Tagger, it is designed for situations where images are meant to be annotated by post authors, not by the site’s visitors.
 While WP Pic Tagger follows the lead of the two comment-based implementations in having annotation take place on the actual post page, knspr-imgnote enables annotation on the administrative side.

 By contrast, Demon Image Annotation and Guan Image Notes allow annotation by both guests and logged-in users and integrate annotations with WordPress’s comment system.
 This approach seems particularly targeted at a photo blog audience where public annotation and comment integration would provide a rich means of interacting with viewers.
 The additional features of Guan Image Notes improve the usability of the plugin for administrators and site visitors, though the rounded edges and other CSS tweaks replace the neutral look of Demon Image Annotation with a more anime-inspired design.

 Additional development could improve any and all of these plugins.
-The addition1 of a settings page could allow users to:
+The addition ((Knspr-imgnotes does feature a settings page, but it does not offer any of these options.)) of a settings page could allow users to:

 - Enable or disable image annotation,

 - Choose between “people” or “object” style annotation,

 - Specify whether annotations should appear as comments, and even

 - Set certain aspects of the display of annotations (though this could just as well depend on customizing a CSS file as is the case with several of these plugins).